JoseMwanzia/jobview/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+You can create a pull request by

+1. Fork the repository.
+2. Create a new branch: `git checkout -b your-feature-name`.
+3. Make your changes.
+4. Push your branch: `git push origin your-feature-name`.
+5. Create a pull request.

 ## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.